getwrench/open_mustang/README.md

       $Address address;  // $Address is another model annotated with @appModel

-      BuiltList<$Vehicle> vehicles;  // Use immutable versions of List/Map inside Model classes }
+      BuiltList<$Vehicle> vehicles;  // Use immutable versions of List/Map inside Model classes

+      @SerializeField(false)
+      String errorMsg; // errorMsg field will not be persisted }
     ```